 Learn more >>#2.
 Deepgram Medical Speech to Text API

 Deepgram offers an advanced speech-to-text API powered by deep learning and AI.
-The It’s a strong choice for clinics and hospitals, or anyone that needs to connect health applications.
+It's a strong choice for clinics and hospitals, or anyone that needs to connect health applications.

 Key Features